Rooted in Memory

 Rooted in Memory will be a site-specific installation that explores the ways our lives are inextricably entwined with the trees around us.

 Memories gathered from the public will be accompanied by large scale projection mapping onto the trees of the Esplanade.
-You can experience Rooted in Memory at the Charles Eliot Memorial on the Esplanade on 2/24, 2/26, 3/3, 3/5.
+The installation will come to life sometime this spring.

 Anchor - Roots